 What Kind of Bicycle Do I Need?

+Our rides are designed to be do-able on almost any well maintained bike.
 The Fitness Rides will be mostly on road, although we ride dirt / gravel roads, and we recommend either a sturdy road bike or a hybrid bike.
 A mountain bike will work, but you will need to work extra hard to keep up.

 The Recreation Rides combine on road and some civilized off road.
 A sturdy road bike will work, but you will generally be happier with a hybrid bike.
 You will get a better workout on a mountain bike, but we never go that far off road.